Saber Rider and the Star Sheriffs

-Saber Rider and the Star Sheriffs is an American-Japanese animated television space Western, similar to the series The Adventures of the Galaxy Rangers and BraveStarr.
+Saber Rider and the Star Sheriffs is an animated television space Western, similar to the series The Adventures of the Galaxy Rangers and BraveStarr.
 The series premiered in the United States in 1987 and had a run of 52 episodes.

 The show was based on Star Musketeer Bismarck (星銃士ビスマルク, Seijūshi Bisumaruku), a Japanese anime series created by Studio Pierrot that achieved moderate success in Japan.
 The English language rights to the series were purchased by World Events Productions (WEP), the same company behind the English-language version of Voltron, in 1986.
 WEP reorganized and rewrote the series, incorporating most of the original episodes with some editions and creating 6 new ones, before releasing it under the name Saber Rider and the Star Sheriffs.
+The name is a bit erronous, since the main character does not wield a saber (curved cavalry word), but a pallasch (straight cavalry word).

 Plot

 "Together we've made a commitment to the spirit of the frontier freedom fighters.
 Wherever danger leads us, wherever the people need us, that's where you'll find...the Star Sheriffs!"